The Define Approach to Place Research

 Introduction

-I joined Define in 2022 to instigate and head up the Place Research process.
-As a lecturer, researcher, Urban Designer and Landscape Architect, I see that the Place Research approach we have conceptualised, tested and refined over the last year makes some important links between practice and academic approaches.
+I joined Define in 2022 to lead on Place Research - a process that has been evolving with the practice.
+As a lecturer, researcher, Urban Designer and Landscape Architect, I can see how the Place Research approach that has been conceptualised, tested and refined over the last year makes some important links between practice and academic approaches.

 This first article provides a brief overview of our overall approach.
-We also have a number of specific Place Research projects that we will be coming to the website soon.
-Keep an eye out for the following places analysed during the first phase (2023):
+We also have a number of specific Place Research projects that build on this approach, which will be coming to the website soon, including:

 • Bournville – contemporary appreciations of this visionary Victorian Birmingham Neighbourhood